Reinvented Oscars hands 'Nomadland' win on diversity-packed night | Entertainment

 "One day, very soon, take everyone you know into a theater, shoulder to shoulder in that dark space, and watch every film that's represented here," she said.
 Britain's Daniel Kaluuya was named best supporting actor for his role as 1960s Black Panther activist Fred Hampton in "Judas and the Black Messiah."

-The movie "Soul," the first from Disney's Pixar to feature a black lead character, won best animated feature, while Denmark's "Another Round" took the prize for best international feature.
+The movie "Soul," the first from Disney's Pixar to feature a black lead character, won best-animated feature, while Denmark's "Another Round" took the prize for the best international feature.
 The winners were chosen in a secret ballot by the 9,000 members of the Academy of Motion Picture Arts and Sciences.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)